-The consolidated balance sheet and the profit and loss account of the the Schmitz Foundations contains, in shortened form, separate balances and profit and loss accounts for the W. P. Schmitz Foundation and the Schmitz-Hille Foundation in order to give a picture of the total assets, financial standing and the results of operations of the two Foundations.
+The consolidated balance sheet and the profit and loss account of the Schmitz Foundations brings together, in shortened form, separate balances and profit and loss accounts for the W. P. Schmitz Foundation and the Schmitz-Hille Foundation in order to give a picture of the total assets, financial standing, the results of operations and project funding of the two Foundations.
 These are prepared and presented in accordance with the German and Swiss accounting regulations for non-profit foundations.

-The figures of the previous year are presented correspondently.
+The figures for the previous year are presented in accordance with above.
 The consolidated annual accounts are presented in Euros.
-The balance sheet values of the Schmitz-Hille Foundation have been converted into Euros at the daily rate prevailing on 31.12.2011 (1 Euro = CHF 1.213906).
+The balance sheet values of the Schmitz-Hille Foundation have been converted into Euros at the daily rate prevailing on 31.
+12. 2012 (1 Euro = CHF 1.206808.)